-(1) Forms of written assessment are chiefly exams, assignments, research reports, and written work submitted as part of a presentation.
-Other forms of assessment may be designated in the module handbook.

-(2) In exams and in other written work the candidate demonstrates that he/she is able to recognize a problem and, in a limited time using limited aids, is able to apply methods appropriate to the subject to find ways of solving it.
+- (1) Forms of written assessment are chiefly exams, project work.
+Other forms of assessment may be designated in the module handbook. - (2) In exams and in other written work the candidate demonstrates that he/she is able to recognize a problem and, in a limited time using limited aids, is able to apply methods appropriate to the subject to find ways of solving it.
 The candidate may be given several tasks from which he/she chooses one or more to complete.
 The duration of a written exam should usually be at least 60 minutes and not more than 240 minutes.